OpenTermsArchive/docs/content/terms/how-to/track-new-terms.md

 ---
-title: "Tracking new terms"
+title: Track new terms
 weight: 2
 aliases: /contributing-terms/
 ---

-# Tracking new terms
+# How to track new terms

 Tracking terms is done by _declaring_ them and the service they are associated with.
 Such a declaration is achieved by editing JSON files in the [`declarations`](https://github.com/OpenTermsArchive/contrib-declarations/tree/main/declarations) folder.